-2. Q1 OF 2017-2018 IN REVIEW
+2. Q2 OF 2017-2018 IN REVIEW

 This quarterly financial report has been prepared in accordance with the requirements of the FAA and with the Standard on Quarterly Financial Reports for Crown Corporations issued by the Treasury Board Secretariat.

-This quarterly financial report provides an assessment of JCCBI's operations and financial position for the quarter ended June 30, 2017 (Q1).
+It provides an assessment of JCCBI's operations and financial position for the quarter ended September 30, 2017 (Q2).
 It must be read in conjunction with the unaudited Interim Financial Statements and accompanying notes contained in this document, as well as with the audited Annual Financial Statements and supporting notes contained in JCCBI's Annual Report for 2016-2017.